Sport Quiz #266

 7

 The Beach Soccer World Championship began in 1995 and became the Beach Soccer World Cup in 2005.
-Which country has won the contest most often since 1995?
+Which country won the contest most often in the first 15 years?

 Select from the options above.